cis198-2016s/slides/07/content.md

 use super::japanese;
 ```

-- `use` can be used to re-export other items:
+- `pub use` can be used to re-export other items:

 ```rust
 // default_language.rs